open-telemetry/opentelemetry.io/content/en/blog/2022/debug-otel-with-otel/index.md

 ### Describe the bug

-For the blog post [Learn how to instrument nginx with OpenTelemetry][] we created a small sample app that had a frontend application in Node.JS, that called an nginx, which acted as a reverse proxy for a backend application in python.
+For the blog post [Learn how to instrument nginx with OpenTelemetry][] we created a small sample app that had a frontend application in Node.js, that called an nginx, which acted as a reverse proxy for a backend application in python.

-Our goal was to create a re-usable `docker-compose` that would not only show people how to instrument nginx with OpenTelemetry, but also how a distributed trace crossing the webserver would look like.
+Our goal was to create a re-usable `docker-compose` that would not only show people how to instrument nginx with OpenTelemetry, but also how a distributed trace crossing the web server would look like.

 While Jaeger showed us a trace flowing from the frontend application down to the nginx, the connection between nginx and python app was not visible: we had two